 Inclusive language enables a diversity of people (e.g. different ages, cultures, genders) to feel valued and respected and able to contribute their talents to drive organisational performance.

-David Morrison AO, DCA Chair, who appears in the campaign video #WordsAtWork, said language plays a critical role in shaping workplace cultures.
+David Morrison AO, DCA Chair, who appears in the campaign video #WordsAtWork, stressed the critical role language plays in shaping workplace cultures.

 “This new DCA campaign is not about being ‘politically correct’ – it is about encouraging people to use language at work which is respectful, accurate, and relevant to everyone,” said David.